Isle de Jean Charles, Louisiana

 Isle de Jean Charles (known locally in Louisiana French as Isle à Jean Charles) is a narrow ridge of land situated in Terrebonne Parish, Louisiana.
 For over 170 years, it has been the historical homeland and burial ground of the state-recognized tribe of the Isle de Jean Charles Band of Biloxi-Chitimacha-Choctaw Indians.
 Residents of the Island have long been threatened by Louisiana's coastal erosion, as coastal Louisiana loses a landmass the size of Manhattan every year.
 In 1955, Isle de Jean Charles consisted of over 22,000 acres and has since lost about 98% of its land due to saltwater intrusion, and subsidence.
-In January 2016, the state of Louisiana received substantial funding from the United States Department of Housing and Urban Development to fund the tribe's resettlement to safer ground.
+In January 2016, the state of Louisiana received substantial funding from the United States Department of Housing and Urban Development to fund a community resettlement that was designed.

 Background

 In the 1830s, the Biloxi-Chitimacha-Choctaw tribe's ancestors moved to Isle de Jean Charles to escape the Indian Removal Act and the Trail of Tears.
 By 1910, the island had grown from 16 to 77 families.
 The population of Jean Charles sustained themselves through fishing, oyster farming, trapping and subsistence farming.
 In the 1930s, a missionary grade school on the mainland was built for the nearby indigenous peoples.
 In 1959, Daigleville Indian High School in Houma, 25 mi inland from the Isle de Jean Charles, became the first Indigenous high school in Louisiana.
 Until 1953, when the road that connects the island to the mainland was built, the tribe could commute to and from the inland only by boat.
 Due to the road's traveling through open waters, it was extremely susceptible to flooding and erosion, and frequently became uncrossable.
 In the 1940s, companies began offshore oil drilling projects and dredging near the island, activities which contributed to the erosion of the island and its island road.
 Processes such as fracking hastened land subsidence in Isle de Jean Charles, threatening the land mass.